ctdarwell/wolPredictor/README.md

 The following flags can be added to alter the default setting variables:

 `-s` swch [default: 1]: This determines whether disjunct populations can be considered when deciding species cluster designations.
 The option are [0 - allow disjunct combinations] and [1 - don't allow].
-This obviously only makes sense if the ecological variable being considered has some kind of linear relationship (for our data, it makes sense not to allow species clusters of low and high altitude populations).
+This obviously only makes sense if the ecological variable being considered has some kind of linear relationship (for our data, it makes sense not to allow species clusters merging disjunct low and high altitude populations).

+`-d` filename [default: "exaData_faoReview.csv"]: CSV file of data

-`-e` ecoVar [default: "elevation"]: The column name of the ecological variable being examined.
+`-e` ecoVar [default: "elevation"]: The column name in the CSV file of the ecological variable being examined.
 Variables can be added as any type e.g., categorical or numerical as long as they form discrete categories (e.g. our elevation variables consist of category values such as 200, 700, 1200 etc that repesent mean population altitude rather than the exact elevation of each sample)

-`-c` community [default: "community"]: The column name of host communities.
-For our example we are considering host fig species.
+`-c` community [default: "sp.complex"]: The column name of host communities.
+For our example we are considering host fig species complexes.

-`-d` filename [default: "exaData_faoReview.csv"]: CSV file of data

-`-p` prfx [default: "eco"]: Prefix of outputted file.
+`-p` prfx [default: "eco"]: Prefix of outputted files.

 Example: `python ecoCladeGenerator.py -d myData.csv -c species` - runs the program for a data file where community has the column heading "species"